kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   We would introduce more conversion when API request version differs from the hub version.
 But beta APIs are off-by-default and we expect a lot less mixed version API usage than in the past.
 *   Would require rewriting in tree admission plugins.

-This "hub version" change feels like something that could be made somewhat independent of this KEP.
+This "hub version" change is something that could be made independent of this KEP, just noting the idea here.

+##### Mitigation: Resolve Known "Low Hanging Fruit" of Performance Improvements In Current Validation Code

+From analyzing the validation code there is "SO MUCH low-hanging fruit" - @thockin with respect to performance improvements.
+As such it is likely Declarative Validation can cover any perf deficit by improving validation performance generally.
+One example of this that already came up is related to the algorithm used for `listmap` (see prototype for more information)

 ##### Mitigation: Avoid Conversion to Internal Type

+**NOTE** This would be a SIGNIFICANT undertaking to prove defaulting and admission is equivalent.

 Requests are received as the versioned type, so it should be feasible to avoid extra conversions for resources that have no need of handwritten validations.
+This is likely not necessary given the known "low hanging fruit" of performance improvements but mentioned for completeness.

 ## Design Details